 Californication: Each season alternates between Hank and Karen hooking up, and Hank and Karen splitting up.

 Cheers: Sam Malone and Diane Chambers, and later Sam and Rebecca Howe.

 Sam and Diane start their romance at the end of Season 1—then break up at the end of Season 2, with the tease of whether they will make up being a focal point of Seasons 3 and 4, and the first half of Season 5.
 The second half of Season 5 is a major They Do—but with a last-minute twist in the season finale.
-The show underwent a reboot where Diane went off and a new UST with Rebecca was added.
+The show underwent a reboot where Diane went off and a new Unresolved Sexual Tension with Rebecca was added.

 Moonlighting, a popular '80s action/comedy starring Bruce Willis and Cybil Shepherd, tanked immediately after Bruce and Cybil "did it".
 The lesson was probably not lost on The Powers That Be, with the result that fewer Will They or Won't They? questions will be answered with "They Will".
 The last major Writers Guild of America strike torpedoed TV production right in the middle of this arc; a lot of Moonlighting's decline in quality came from the disruption this caused, and it's arguable that the change in relationship might have been handled considerably more successfully if the strike hadn't happened.
 Also, they couldn't get Bruce and Cybill together at the same time to make the show for ages.
 Also, Cybill's real-life pregnancy with twins.